Princess Muna Named Honorary Global Ambassador Of Alzheimer's Disease International

 “In my capacity as Honorary Ambassador, I look forward to raising awareness of dementia, as we work towards improving the lives of all of those living with the condition, their carers and families,” Her Royal Highness continued.

-Princess Muna is the fourth global Ambassador to join ADI, alongside Queen Silvia of Sweden, Queen Sofia of Spain, and Luis Guillermo Sol?s Rivera, former president of Costa Rica.
+Princess Muna is the fourth global ambassador to join ADI, alongside Queen Silvia of Sweden, Queen Sofia of Spain, and Luis Guillermo Solís Rivera, former president of Costa Rica.

 Founder and president of Al Oun for Alzheimer's Patients Care Association Jordan, Hamza Nouri, also welcomed the decision.